 The pencil texture palette used in the Texture tab of the Pencil Properties dialog is the one selected in the Colour view.
-You can select a pencil texture palette by selecting it from the pencil texture palette list in the Colour view-see Colour View on page 644.
+You can select a pencil texture palette by selecting it from the pencil texture palette list in the Colour view.

-Icon Property Description 臼 Use as Default Pencil Texture Palette This option is available from the menu button.
+lcon Property Description 6 Use as Default Pencil Texture Palette This option is available from the menu 📄 button.
 Sets the currently selected pencil texture palette as the default pencil texture palette in your user preferences.
 The default pencil texture palette is added to every scene you create in Harmony.
 The palette is copied in your preferences, so it will be added to your new scenes in the exact state it is when you make it the default pencil texture palette.

-50 Reload Default Texture Palette Imports the default pencil texture palette as a new pencil texture palette into your scene's palette list, and selects it as the current pencil texture palette. + New Texture Allows you to import an image file into a new pencil texture swatch in the current pencil texture palette.
+lcon Property Description 6 Reload Default Texture Palette Imports the default pencil texture palette as a new pencil texture palette into your scene's palette list, and selects it as the current pencil texture palette. + New Texture Allows you to import an image file into a new pencil texture swatch in the current pencil texture palette.
 The pencil texture's effect on your pencil line will be based on the image's transparency channel, and will follow your pencil lines on its horizontal axis.
-This option is also available from the menu button. - Delete Texture Deletes a pencil texture swatch from the current pencil texture palette.
+This option is also available from the menu 🖹 button. - Delete Texture Deletes a pencil texture swatch from the current pencil texture palette.
 This option is also available from the menu 🖹 button.
 Rename Texture Renames the selected pencil texture swatch in the current pencil texture palette.
-This option is also available from the menu 🖹 button.
-Pencil Texture Display Displays the pencil textures in the current pencil texture palette and

-Icon Property Description allows you to select one to use with the Pencil tool.
+This option is also available from the menu 📄 button.
+Pencil Texture Display Displays the pencil textures in the current pencil texture palette and allows you to select one to use with the Pencil tool.
 Pencil Texture Palette Displays the name of the currently selected pencil texture palette, for reference.
-To select a different pencil texture palette, you must select it in the Colour view-see Colour View on page 644.
+To select a different pencil texture palette, you must select it in the Colour view.